apache/incubator-heron/website/content/docs/developers/ui-guide.md

 ![Topology Instance] (/img/ui-guide/topology-instance.png)

-#### Color by Metrics
+#### Aggregate Topology Metrics

-Click on the circles for metrics to color components and instances by these metrics.
+Selecting a metric will highlight the components and instances based on their health with respect to the metric, green being healthy, red indicating a problem.
 This is quick way to find out which instances are having issues.

 ![Topology Capacity] (/img/ui-guide/topology-capacity.png)